Chris Pincher MP seeking medical support after groping claim

 - Published

-Chris Pincher, who was suspended as a Conservative MP after being accused of groping two men, said he is seeking "professional medical support".
+Chris Pincher, who was suspended as a Conservative MP after being accused of groping two men, has said he is seeking "professional medical support".

 In a statement, the Tamworth MP said he was "truly sorry for the upset I caused" and would co-operate fully with an inquiry into his behaviour.

-He also said he respected Boris Johnson's decision to suspend him.
+He also said he "respected" Boris Johnson's decision to suspend him.

-Mr Pincher quit his government job on Thursday, saying he had "drunk far too much" the previous evening.
+Mr Pincher quit as Tory deputy chief whip on Thursday, saying he had "drunk far too much" the previous evening.

+He was suspended as a Conservative MP a day later after being reported to Parliament's behaviour watchdog.

 Witnesses told the BBC he had been seen "extremely drunk" at the Carlton Club, the Conservative Party members' club, in London.